 Discovery

-At a simplistic level, they become the right questions to ask, How agile is this?
+At a simplistic level, these values prompt the right questions to ask: How agile is this?
 How minimal is this?
-They formulate the “right” questions.
+They formulate a 360° set of questions.
 Can I do this within the budget (Reachable) or within a time frame (Reachable)?
-Can the solution be extended (Extensible).
+Can the solution be extended (Extensible)?

 Forces

 If this is Minimal, is it also Maintainable?
 If it is Extensible, our Reachable and Maintainable force increases.
 They complement or detract from each other depending on the context.
-This also relates to relationships, dependencies, positive/negative feedback and synergies.
+This also relates to relationships, dependencies, positive or negative feedback, and synergies.
+We are constantly striving for balance in our environment.

 Weights

-Each principle can be assigned a weight, a value from 0..1.
-As a weight, you can be more precise about the principles and their context.
+Each value can be assigned a weight, a value from -1 to 1.
+As a weight, you can be more precise about the values and their context.
 For example, “what is the current state of our process flow?”
 A Minimal score of 0.2 vs 0.8 could be considered based on how minimal the process is.
 If you can remove a step, you know it's less minimal.
-This is the start of an evalution.
+This is the start of an evaluation.

 Evaluating

-Weighted principles can be assigned to various things in the business and can be compared.
+Weighted values can be assigned to various aspects of the business and compared.
 You can be as empirical as you wish.
 Care should be taken to evaluate and compare effectively.
-Garbage in, Garbage out applies.
+Garbage in, garbage out applies.
 The idea of measuring the gap is a large part of AMMERSE.

 The AMMERSE Set (Level 2)